$67 Find Cheap Flights from Portland to Phoenix

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from Portland to Phoenix costs $177 on the route between Portland (PDX) and Phoenix Sky Harbor Intl Airport (PHX).
-Over the past month, this route was, on average, 36% cheaper than other Portland-Phoenix routes.
-It is also the most popular route.
+The absolute cheapest return flight from Portland to Phoenix costs $115 on the route between Portland (PDX) and Phoenix Sky Harbor Intl Airport (PHX).
+However, over the past month, flights between Portland (PDX) and Phoenix-Mesa Gateway Airport (AZA) were, on average, 2% cheaper than other Portland-Phoenix routes.
+The most popular route is between Portland (PDX) and Phoenix Sky Harbor Intl Airport (PHX).

 What’s the cheapest day of the week to fly from Portland to Phoenix?